 “We are encouraging Android users to download the App for at least two weeks, so they get an accurate reading of their habits.
 Initial trials have shown that once it’s downloaded, people tend to change their behavior for the first few days but once the App is forgotten about the true data comes to life.

-The app can be downloaded on Android phones from Play Store and due to to IOS restrictions, AntiSocial is only available to Android users.
+The app can be downloaded on Android phones from Play Store and due to iOS restrictions, AntiSocial is only available to Android users.
 There will be a Paired version of the App released soon where parents, for example, can install the App on their child’s phone and be able to block social media remotely.